jenkinsci/generic-event-plugin/README.md

 ,-----------------------------------------------.
 |http://localhost:8000/v1alpha1/webhooks/jenkins|
 `-----------------------------------------------'
-The receiver that can receive the workflow event.
+The receiver that can receive the event fired by system.
 ```

 ## Events Ducumentation